 John de Luze Simonds (1884-1917) was known as Jack.

 The 3rd son of Louis de Luze Simonds, was gazetted into the Royal Garrison Artillery as a career officer in 1903 with an early posting to Malta.
 When war broke out he was in India.
-He reached the front in December 1914 and served there continuously until his death, receiving the DSO for conspicuous service as liaison officer between the RGA and the Royal Flying Corps.
+He reached the front line in France in December 1914 and served there continuously until his death, receiving the DSO for conspicuous service as liaison officer between the RGA and the Royal Flying Corps.
 Jack was killed in action at Mazingarbe on 22nd April 1917 while in command of a siege battery and is buried in the Mazingarbe communal cemetery extension, Bethune: Grave I.F.12.

 His elder brother Viscount Gavin Simonds wrote this of him in his memoirs:

 “In my fourth year at school I was joined by my brother John de Luze who got the first scholarship in 1897.
 He came as a pure classic but being seized with the desire to join the army he turned to mathematics and science and in due course got into Woolwich and passed into the Royal Artillery.
 After a spell in the Garrison Artillery followed by an appointment as A.D.C. to the G.O.C.
 Hong Kong, General Sir Charles Anderson.
 He was posted to France in December 1914 with an Indian Mountain Battery.
 Perhaps nothing showed more clearly the straits to which British arms were reduced than the dispatch of this unit to the front.
 It did its gallant best but was wholly unsuited to trench warfare.
 When it returned to India, my brother stayed on in a staff appointment and was killed by a heavy shell behind the lines in 1917.
 He had been awarded the D.S.O. and would perhaps have reached high rank in the army.”